Michael Nesmith: Return to the Monkees

 In 2012–2014, after Jones's death, Nesmith reunited with Dolenz and Tork to perform concerts throughout the United States.
 Backed with a seven-piece band that included Nesmith's son, Christian, the trio performed 27 songs from The Monkees discography ("Daydream Believer" was sung by the audience).
 When asked why he had decided to return to the Monkees, Nesmith stated, "I never really left.
 It is a part of my youth that is always active in my thoughts and part of my overall work as an artist.
 It stays in a special place."

 In 2016, Nesmith contributed to the Monkees' 50th anniversary album Good Times!.
 He additionally contributed a song, "I Know What I Know", and was reportedly "thrilled" at the outcome of the album.
 Despite not touring with Dolenz and Tork for the majority of the Monkees' 50th anniversary reunion in 2016, Nesmith did twice fill in for the ailing Peter Tork and appeared for the final show of the tour.
 It was the last time the three surviving Monkees performed as a group.

 In 2018, Nesmith and Dolenz toured together as a duo for the first time under the banner "The Monkees Present: The Mike and Micky Show".
 The tour was cut short four dates out due to Nesmith having health issues.
 He was flown back home to undergo quadruple bypass surgery.
 He contributed two songs to the Monkees' 13th studio album, Christmas Party (the group's first Christmas album), released on October 12, 2018.

 In 2019, Nesmith and Dolenz reunited again to make up the cancelled dates of the tour and adding several more dates, including a planned tour of Australia and New Zealand.
 Nesmith and Dolenz announced a follow-up tour, "An Evening with the Monkees", to begin in early 2020.
-The tour was delayed, however, due the COVID-19 pandemic.
+The tour was delayed, however, due to the COVID-19 pandemic.
 It was announced by Nesmith and Dolenz on May 4, 2021, that the Monkees would disband following a farewell tour.
 Dubbed "The Monkees Farewell Tour", the tour consisted of over 40 dates in the United States from September to November.
 However, because of restrictions due to the ongoing COVID-19 pandemic, they were not able to play shows in Canada, the UK or Australia.
 The final date of the tour was held on November 14, 2021, at the Greek Theatre in Los Angeles.